-In the above example, the constant variable cvar is placed in the "CONST2" segment by the 16-bit C compiler and the 16-bit and 32-bit C++ compilers.
+In the above example, the constant variable cvar is placed in the "CONST2" segment.

-The "\BSS" segment contains uninitialized data such as scalars, structures, or arrays.
+The "BSS" segment contains uninitialized data such as scalars, structures, or arrays.

 '''

 int var1;

 int array1[ 400 ];

 '''

 Other data segments containing data, specifically declared to be far or exceeding the data threshold (see "zt" option), are named either "module\nameN\DATA" when using the C compiler or "module\name\DATAN" when using the C++ compiler where "N" is some integral number.